agentrickard/domain/README.txt

   thisexample.com

 While example.com and one.example.com can share a login cookie, the other two domains cannot read that cookie.
-This is an internet standard, not a bug.
+This is an Internet standard, not a bug.

 Note: See the INSTALL.txt for instructions regarding Drupal's default